Non-Human Identity Exposure: Risks, Realities, and Remediation

 Implementing Non-Human Identity Management (NHIM) doesn't have to be a disruptive overhaul.
 In fact, the most successful implementations are those that integrate seamlessly with existing workflows, minimizing friction and maximizing adoption.

 One of the most effective approaches to seamless NHIM is out-of-band monitoring.
-As Addressing The Non-Human Identity Problem: The Blindspot of 2025 notes, this involves monitoring, securing, and managing NHIs without interfering with existing processes.
+This involves monitoring, securing, and managing NHIs without interfering with existing processes.
 Think of it as adding a security layer that works behind the scenes, providing visibility and control without disrupting developers or operations teams.

 • Real-time Anomaly Detection: Establishing behavioral baselines for NHIs and flagging unusual activity enables proactive threat detection.
 For instance, if a service account suddenly attempts to access resources outside its normal scope, it triggers an alert.